A landlord must return your entire security deposit immediately upon your demand in the following situations:

 - Any unpaid increase in real estate taxes for which you are responsible under a valid tax escalator clause in your lease (for more information about tax escalator clauses, see Chapter 5: Rents); and

-- A "reasonable amount necessary to repair any damage" caused by you, your family members, or guests, beyond any "reasonable wear and tear."25
+- A "reasonable amount necessary to repair any damage" caused by you, your family members, or guests, beyond any "reasonable wear and tear."35

-If a landlord fails to do any of these things within 30 days of your moving out, the landlord gives up the right to keep any portion of your security deposit.
 If you end up suing your landlord for the deposit, the law says she is not allowed to argue that you caused damage.
-If she wants to accuse you of causing damage, she must bring a separate lawsuit.26 To repeat: Even if the damage is real, the landlord is not allowed to keep any part of your deposit unless she documents it with in 30 days and with written proof.
+If she wants to accuse you of causing damage, she must bring a separate lawsuit.38 To repeat: Even if the damage is real, the landlord is not allowed to keep any part of your deposit unless she documents it within 30 days and with written proof.

 If you have reason to believe the landlord will withhold your security deposit and you are leaving your apartment in good condition, there are some common‑sense steps you can take to protect yourself.